Sigill/OggAlbumTagger/README.md

 First, you need to install:

 * The `exiftool` tool.
-* The `libtag` (also called `taglib` on some systems) library and its development package.
-* The ruby development package (generally called `ruby-dev`).
+* A `python3` interpreter with the `mutagen` package installed.

-For example, on Debian/Ubuntu systems, run `apt-get install libimage-exiftool-perl libtag1-dev ruby-dev` from your terminal.
+For example, on Debian/Ubuntu systems, run `apt-get install libimage-exiftool-perl python3 python3-mutagen` from your terminal.

 Then, run `gem install ogg_album_tagger`.
-It will automatically build and install the required Ruby dependencies.
+It will automatically install the required Ruby dependencies.

 ## How to hack/contribute